Leo Frank

 Leo Max Frank (April 17, 1884 – August 17, 1915) was an American lynching victim wrongly convicted of the murder of 13-year-old Mary Phagan, an employee in a factory in Atlanta, Georgia, where he was the superintendent.
 Frank's trial, conviction, and unsuccessful appeals attracted national attention.
 His kidnapping from prison and lynching became the focus of social, regional, political, and racial concerns, particularly regarding antisemitism.
 Modern researchers agree that Frank was innocent.
 (Note: "The modern historical consensus, as exemplified in the Dinnerstein book, is that ...
 Leo Frank was an innocent man convicted at an unfair trial.")

-Born to a Jewish-American family in Texas, Frank was raised in New York and earned a degree in mechanical engineering from Cornell University in 1906 before moving to Atlanta in 1908.
+Born to a Jewish family in Texas, Frank was raised in New York and earned a degree in mechanical engineering from Cornell University in 1906 before moving to Atlanta in 1908.
 Marrying Lucille Selig (who became Lucille Frank) in 1910, he involved himself with the city's Jewish community and was elected president of the Atlanta chapter of the B'nai B'rith, a Jewish fraternal organization, in 1912.
 At that time, there were growing concerns regarding child labor at factories.
 One of these children was Mary Phagan, who worked at the National Pencil Company where Frank was director.
 The girl was strangled on April 26, 1913, and found dead in the factory's cellar the next morning.
 Two notes, made to look as if she had written them, were found beside her body.
 Based on the mention of a "night witch", they implicated the night watchman, Newt Lee.
 Over the course of their investigations, the police arrested several men, including Lee, Frank, and Jim Conley, a janitor at the factory.